What we can compost

 - Animal waste or large bones

-- Diseased plants, weeds, or plants treated with pesticides of any sort
+- Diseased plant, or plants treated with pesticides

 If you’re ever unsure, check out the side of your container for a high level overview of the Do’s and Don’ts.
 If you don’t find your answer, please don’t hesitate to reach out to us!